TurboWarp/extensions/CONTRIBUTING.md

  - `eval()`
  - `new Function()`
- - untrusted `<script>`
- - untrusted `<iframe>`
+ - untrusted or remote `<script>` or `<iframe>`
  - other arbitrary JS/CSS/HTML evaluation

 ## License

 **We are not lawyers.
 This is not legal advice.**

-The source code of the extension and any libraries it uses must be available under a permissive open source license that is compatible with the [GNU General Public License version 3](licenses/GPL-3.0.txt).
-This allows us to include it in TurboWarp Desktop and allows packaged projects to use your extension.
+The source code of the extension and any libraries it uses must be available under a **permissive** open source license that is compatible with the [GNU General Public License version 3](licenses/GPL-3.0.txt).
+This allows us to include it in TurboWarp Desktop and allows the packager to include it in packaged projects.
 If you're unsure, use our default: the [MIT License](licenses/MIT.txt).
 For this to be legally possible, either you must have written the entire extension yourself or have permission to use all of its components under a compatible open source license.

 If you use the default MIT license as we recommend, you don't need to add a comment (you can if you want to, though).
 If you wish to use a different license, leave a comment at the top of the file.
 For example, if you prefer Apache 2.0, add a comment like the one below.